 Of course, through proper phrasing and word emphasis a narrator can also go a long way toward ensuring understanding.
 This gives the spoken word a major advantage over the written word.

 Writers write video scripts in broadcast style.
 With allowance for sentence variety, video scripts use short, concise, direct sentences.

-You should also be aware of ▲some common mistakes, such as the difference between further and farther and less than and fewer than.
+You also need to be aware of ▲some common mistakes which educated listeners will catch, such as the difference between further and farther and less than and fewer than.